EnJnDeSIgn/rand-and-rollers/README.md

 The glacier size data is scaled to a range between 0 and 1.
 This normalization ensures consistent and comparable values for further calculations.
-Random Perturbation
+-Random Perturbation
 Introduced slight variations to the normalized values to enhance the randomness and variability of the generated numbers.
-Random Number Influence
+-Random Number Influence
 The generated random number (rand_num) is a product of the perturbed normalized value and an additional random number.
 This approach ensures that the resulting random number